Voice over Internet Protocol (VoIP)

-Voice over Internet Protocol (VoIP), is a technology that allowing you to make voice calls over a broadband Internet connection instead of a analog (regular) phone line.
+Voice over Internet Protocol (VoIP), is a technology that allowing you to make voice calls over a broadband Internet connection instead of an analog (regular) phone line.
 Some VoIP services allow you to call people using the same service, but others may allow you to call anyone.
-They can have a telephone number – including local, long distance, mobile, and international numbers or not.
+They can have a telephone number – including local, long-distance, mobile, and international numbers or not.
 Some VoIP services only work over your computer or a special VoIP phone while other services allow you to use a traditional phone connected to a VoIP adapter.

 How VoIP / Internet Voice Works –

-Voice are converted into a digital signal by VoIP services that travel over the Internet.
-If regular phone number is called, the signal is converted to a regular telephone signal i.e. an analog signal before it reaches the destination.
+Voice is converted into a digital signal by VoIP services that travel over the Internet.
+If the regular phone number is called, the signal is converted to a regular telephone signal i.e. an analog signal before it reaches the destination.
 VoIP can allow you to make a call directly from a computer having a special VoIP phone, or a traditional phone connected to a special adapter.
-Wireless hot spots in locations such as airports, hospitals, cafes etc allow you to connect to the Internet and can enable you to use VoIP service wirelessly.
+Wireless hot spots in locations such as airports, hospitals, cafes, etc allow you to connect to the Internet and can enable you to use VoIP service wirelessly.

 Equipments Required –

 A high-speed Internet connection is required which can be through a cable modem or high-speed services such as a local area network.
 A computer, adaptor, or specialized phone is required.
 Some VoIP services only work over your computer or a special VoIP phone.
 Other services allow you to use a traditional phone connected to a VoIP adapter.
 If you use your computer some software and an inexpensive microphone are needed.
 VoIP phones plug directly into your broadband connection and operate largely like a traditional telephone.
 If you use a telephone with a VoIP adapter, you can dial just as you always have, and the service provider may also provide a dial tone.

 - Some VoIP services offer features and services that are not available with a traditional phone, or are available but only for an additional fee.